cvgjnh/garbage-map-app/README.md

 This personal project was inspired by my trip to Japan where I noticed that public garbage bins were very scarce.
 I developed the app by myself from scratch all the way to deployment on the Play Store.
 Maintaining and improving the app is currently an ongoing process!

-Download the latest version of the app from the Play Store here (link available soon).
+Download the latest version of the app from the Play Store [here](https://play.google.com/store/apps/details?id=com.anonymous.JapanGarbageMap)!

 ## Features